Information for applicants seeking admission starting Fall 2016

 The University of Minnesota College of Veterinary Medicine requires that all applicants, resident and non-resident, submit their initial application via VMCAS.
 International applicants are considered for admission only if their pre-veterinary coursework has been completed at an accredited U.S. or Canadian college or university.

-VMCAS will begin accepting applications during the first week of June, 2015 (Date to be determined).
+VMCAS will begin accepting applications during the first week of May 13, 2015.
 The application deadline will be September 15, 2015.
 This is a firm deadline and late applications are not considered.
 Please visit the AAVMC/VMCAS website for details on the next deadline.

 Application Processing Fee